czbiohub-sf/MIDAS/docs/advanced_topics.rst

 Therefore, for large collections of samples, we recommend higher CPU counts and smaller chunk size to optimally balance memory and I/O usage, especially for highly prevalent species.
 Users can adjust the number of sites per chunk via ``chunk_size`` (default value = 1000000).
-MIDAS 2.0 also has a ``robust_chunk`` option, where assigning different chunk sizes to different species based on the species prevalence.
+MIDAS2 also has a ``robust_chunk`` option, where assigning different chunk sizes to different species based on the species prevalence.